 - Access to a large (and most times free) ATM network

-- Purchases with your bank card carry a zero liability for fraudulent transactions
+- Purchases with your bank card carry zero liability for fraudulent transactions

-Don’t settle for a no ChexSystems bank account with tight restrictions and controls while also demanding high fees.
-This is a trap too many people fall for because they don’t know about no ChexSystems bank accounts or have been told to go to payday loan or check cashing companies.
+Don’t settle for no ChexSystems banks with tight restrictions and controls while also demanding high fees.
+This is a trap too many people fall for because they don’t know about banks that don’t use ChexSystems or have been told to go to a payday loan or check cashing company.

 There is a difference between a bank that does not use ChexSystems and a second chance checking account.
 Here’s why it’s important:

-Banks offering Second Chance Checking will almost always check ChexSystems.
+Banks offering Second Chance Checking will almost always check ChexSystems when you apply.
 And they may also use EWS and Telecheck.
 However, generally, they are prepared to open an account as long as you don’t owe their institution money.

 Approval rates for both of these types of accounts are high and you’ll enjoy most of the banking options you would expect with a ‘normal’ checking or savings account.

-Again, finding both no ChexSystems bank accounts and second chance banks and credit unions is hard.
-The staff at CheckingExpert.com has reviewed over 1,000 different checking accounts and we have the most comprehensive and accurate list of second chance banks available.
+Again, finding both no ChexSystems banks and second chance banks can be difficult.
+The staff at CheckingExpert has reviewed over 1,000 different checking accounts and we have the most comprehensive and accurate list of second chance banks available.

-More Frequently Asked Question About A No ChexSystems Bank Account
+More Frequently Asked Questions About Banks That Don’t Use ChexSystems

-Can I live anywhere in the United States to apply for a no ChexSystems bank account?
+Can I live anywhere in the United States to apply for an account at no ChexSystems banks?

-Our top no ChexSystems banking recommendations offer accounts to residents in all 50 states.
+Our top no ChexSystems banks recommendations offer accounts to residents in all 50 states and Washington D.C.

 What information will I need for the application process?